angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/BILP.md

 9. **Tell me about a time you stepped up into a leadership role.**
    _Leadership Principles: Ownership, Think Big_
    - **Untitled Project**
-   - **ShareKhan**: Sentiment Analysis project ownership
-   - upGAN, At ShareKhan (2022), I identified inefficiencies in how Twitter customer queries were handled.
+   - **ShareKhan**: Sentiment Analysis project ownership, At ShareKhan (2022), I identified inefficiencies in how Twitter customer queries were handled.
 I took the initiative to propose and lead the development of a sentiment analysis system that automated query classification and significantly reduced compliance response times.
+   - upGAN
 ---

 ### **Team / Communication & Negotiation**